-Weight increases over each of the 4-year periods were strongly linked to consumption of fries, potato chips, potatoes, sugar sweetened beverages, unprocessed red meats and processed meats.
-Weight was inversely associated with consumption of vegetables, whole grains, fruits, nuts and yogurt.
+Weight increases over each of the 4-year periods were strongly linked to consumption of fries, potato chips, potatoes, sugar-sweetened beverages, unprocessed red meats, and processed meats.
+Weight was inversely associated with the consumption of vegetables, whole grains, fruits, nuts, and yogurt.

 The study also showed that other lifestyle factors like too little physical activity, excessive alcohol intake, too little (<6 hours) or too much (> 8 hours) sleep and more TV time was linked with weight gain over time.

 I have no problems with the results of this study — they make sense to me.
 But I don’t think the take-home message should be there are good and bad foods.
 The truth?
 There are good and bad diets with single foods given way too much power.

 I’m sure the people who ate healthy diets also consumed chips and fries every once and while.
 They just weren’t a frequent, daily occurrence in their diet.